 About Me

-In between working my full-time job and raising a family, I restore old cars as a hobby, as well as repair and maintain our daily drivers (mine, wife, kids).
+Hello, I'm Mark Trotta.
+In between working a full-time job and raising a family, I restore old cars as a hobby, as well as repair and maintain our daily drivers (mine, wife, kids).

-Although I've owned and restored quite a few classic cars, I've never had the luxury of keeping more than one or two at a time.
+Although I've owned and restored quite a few classic cars in my time, I've never had the luxury of keeping more than one or two at a time.
 I'll drive them for a while, then sell them and move on to another project.

 Learning To Weld